 Property Managers are a crucial fixture of any building with rentals; these individuals specialize in making sure renters abide by specific standards set forth by landlords.
 For instance, property managers may strive towards creating an aesthetically pleasing space while maximizing financial returns.
 This could mean ensuring upkeep costs such as lawn care services stay reasonable, so tenants don’t feel like they’re being charged more than what’s necessary.

 We’re looking for a capable property manager to oversee day-to-day operations, advertise vacant properties, and manage tenant relations.
-Handling financial matters, coordinating maintenance work, enforcing leases, and preparing performance reports are all property manager responsibilities.
-In addition, working with leasing agents to create leasing contracts for new tenants, ensuring units are ready for tenants, efficiently fulfilling repair requests, collecting monthly rents, and tracking daily expenses are all responsibilities of this position.
+Property manager responsibilities include handling financial matters, coordinating maintenance work, enforcing leases, and preparing performance reports.
+In addition, working with leasing agents to create leasing contracts for new tenants, ensuring units are ready for tenants, efficiently fulfilling repair requests, collecting monthly rents, and tracking daily expenses are responsibilities of this position.
 We also expect our Property Manager to update the property’s condition and any issues regularly.

 To be a successful property manager, you must maintain efficient daily operations while also meeting financial goals.
 In addition, you need to be a responsible, attentive property manager.
 This position entails caring for and ensuring that the property’s buildings and grounds are well-kept.
-Because you will be interacting with tenants, employees, contractors, and service staff regularly, excellent customer service skills are a must.
-Finally, a great property manager should be able to increase the value of the property while also meeting the needs of the tenants.
+Excellent customer service skills are a must because you will be interacting with tenants, employees, contractors, and service staff regularly.
+Finally, a great property manager should be able to increase the property’s value while also meeting the needs of the tenants.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"